IzabellaLopes/pokemon-card-catcher/README.md

 - The site was deployed using GitHub pages.
 The steps to deploy are as follows:
   1. Login (or signup) to GitHub account.
-  2. Locate the repository named "" for this project.
+  2. Locate the repository named [IzabellaLopes/pokemon-card-catcher](https://github.com/IzabellaLopes/pokemon-card-catcher) for this project.
   3. Click on the "Settings" link.
   4. In the left-hand side navigation bar, click on "Pages".
   5. In the "Source" section, choose "main" from the branch selection dropdown menu.
 Select "Root" from the folder selection dropdown menu.
   6. Click on "Save."
 Your GitHub Pages site is now deployed and can be accessed at the displayed URL.

-The live link can be found here - []()
+The live link can be found here - [Pókemon Card Catcher](https://izabellalopes.github.io/pokemon-card-catcher/)

 ### Local Development